 I was still on the prayer mat when I got the news.
-My daughter, who was five years old at the time, came into the room and, reacting to the tears she saw running down my cheeks, wrapped her arms around me.
-I remembered uttering the words “nana bhai (grandad) died and has gone back to Allah”.
+My daughter, who was five years old at the time, came into the room and wrapped her arms around me, reacting to the tears she saw running down my cheeks.
+I remembered uttering the words: "nana Bhai (grandad) died and has gone back to Allah".
 She went quiet, and when I told her it was ok to be upset, she burst into tears.

-Grief can be challenging enough for adults who have spent years developing the emotional intelligence and tools needed to manage complicated circumstances, but for a child, grief can play out differently.
+Grief can be challenging enough for adults who have spent years developing the emotional intelligence and tools to manage complicated circumstances.
+But for a child, grief can play out differently.

 Although we often feel like we are protecting children by not talking about difficult situations, not acknowledging changes in behaviour stemming from grief may be detrimental to the child.
-Children may not have the capacity to understand death like an adult can, but they can still sense that something is not right and the more we keep from them, the more they can start to feel that they have done something wrong and internalise the blame.
+Children may not be able to understand death like an adult can, but they can still sense something is wrong.
+The more we keep from them, the more they can start to feel that they have done something wrong and internalise the blame.

-We may believe that children should not have to deal with these obstacles so early on, but the truth of the matter is, life events such as bereavement are unavoidable.
-Death is a sad reality that many young children face; withholding information from them can often do more to exacerbate the hopelessness they may be experiencing, making them feel more confused about their feelings and the situation.
-Winston’s Wish, a charity for bereaved children, suggests communicating to children in a clear, direct, and honest manner.
-Information can be given to the child little by little so that they can interpret what has happened.
+We may believe that children should not have to deal with these obstacles early on.
+The truth is that life events such as bereavement are unavoidable.
+Death is a sad reality that many young children face.
+Withholding information from them can often do more to exacerbate the hopelessness they may be experiencing and can make them feel more confused about their feelings and the situation.
+Winston's Wish, a charity for bereaved children, suggests communicating to children directly and honestly.
+Little by little, information can be given to the child, so they can interpret what has happened.

-Growing up in a South Asian household, we rarely spoke about death and there didn’t seem to be much opportunity to ask questions about relatives who had died.
-This was perhaps my parents’ way of coping with their loss as well as not knowing the ‘right way’ to go about it.
-Subsequently, this led me to feel that it was a taboo subject, and I didn’t know how to react every time I heard the news of someone’s death.
-Children are often curious about what happened; it is, therefore, important to speak to them in a language that they understand, instead of avoiding the topic altogether.
+Growing up in a South Asian household, we rarely spoke about death, and there didn't seem to be much opportunity to ask questions about relatives who had died.
+This was perhaps my parents' way of coping with their loss and not knowing the 'right way' to go about it.
+Subsequently, this made me feel that it was a taboo subject, and I didn't know how to react whenever I heard the news of someone's death.
+Children are often curious about what happened; speaking to them in a language they understand is important instead of avoiding the topic altogether.

-I realised how much of my own childhood experiences played a part when I had lost my dad.
-I wanted to make sure I said the ‘right thing’ to my daughter, even though I was aware that there is no right or wrong way to grieve.
-I didn’t want to put on a brave face because seeing my own parents doing just that made me feel that there was no room for me to explore my feelings.
+I realised how much my childhood experiences played a part when I lost my dad.
+I wanted to ensure I said the 'right thing' to my daughter, even though I knew there is no right or wrong way to grieve.
+I didn't want to put on a brave face because seeing my parents doing just that made me feel that there was no room for me to explore my feelings.

-I wanted to further speak about death in an age-appropriate way and looked for children’s stories to support me in starting that dialogue with my daughter.
-That’s when I realised that there was not much representation of south Asian Muslim characters in children’s books, and hardly any on the theme of loss and grief.
+I wanted to further speak about death in an age-appropriate way.
+I looked for children's stories to support me in starting that dialogue with my daughter.
+That's when I realised that there was not much representation of south Asian Muslim characters in children's books and hardly any on the theme of loss and grief.
 I decided to write my own.
-The grief journey can feel so lonely for children and if they can see people who look like them also going through something similar, they can gain comfort and develop empathy.
+The grief journey can feel so lonely for children.
+If they can see people who look like them also going through something similar, they can gain comfort and develop empathy.

-It’s important to let children have a voice and to tell their version of events and through stories, we can spark that dialogue about death and dying so that it becomes the norm, as death is very much a part of life.
+Letting children have a voice and tell their version of events is important.
+Through stories, we can spark that dialogue about death and dying so that it becomes the norm, as death is a part of life.